 LGBTQIA2S+ Mental Health

-Folks who are part of the LGBTQIA2S+ community come from a diverse range of backgrounds, identities, and experiences.
-The intersections of these perspectives contribute to a vibrant and resilient community that can be an important source of strength, belonging, and pride for many people.
+People who are part of the LGBTQIA2S+ community have many different backgrounds, perspectives, and experiences.
+The intersections of these identities create a vibrant and resilient community that can be an meaningful source of strength, belonging, and pride.

-At the same time, many within this community face unique challenges when it comes to their mental health and wellness, often connected to socio-economic and cultural discrimination, a lack of family acceptance and support, system inequities, and other factors.
-These challenges can be multiplied for individuals who come from minoritized racial/ethnic and cultural identities.
+At the same time, many within this community face unique challenges when it comes to their mental health and wellness, often connected to the Social Determinants of Health, a lack of family acceptance and support, health advantages and disadvantages, and other factors.
+These challenges can be multiplied for LGTBTQIA2S+ individuals of minoritized racial/ethnic and cultural identities.

-Understanding the unique risk factors facing this community is vital to achieving true health equity.
+Understanding the unique risk factors facing this community is vital to achieving better health outcomes for all.

 What does LGBTQIA2S+ mean?

-LGBTQIA2S+ is an acronym used to describe the group of folks who identify as Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, Asexual, or Two Spirit.
-The “+” indicates other minoritized identities such as pansexual or nonbinary.
-This umbrella term is commonly used to identify any kind of diverse sexuality or gender.
+LGBTQIA2S+ is an acronym used to describe the group of people who identify as Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, Asexual, or Two Spirit.
+The “+” indicates all other minoritized identities such as pansexual, nonbinary, and others along a spectrum.
 (Check out this glossary of terms to learn more.)

-Gender identity and sexual orientation is a spectrum.
-For this reason, creating a single term that encompasses such a vastly diverse and multi-faceted community inevitably leaves some individuals feeling excluded.
-When in doubt, use the terms, names, and pronouns that people use to describe themselves.
+Gender identity and sexual orientation is deeply personal.
+For this reason, using one "umbrella" term to talk about such a varied and multi-faceted community inevitably leaves some individuals feeling excluded.

 LGBTQIA2S+ Mental Health Statistics